khanhnguyen45k211/khanhnguyen45k211/README.md

-- 👋 Hi, I’m @khanhnguyen45k211
+- 👋 Hi, I’m Khanh Nguyen
-- 👀 I’m interested in read book
+- 👀 I’m interested in computer
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning data engineer with python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...